FontaineRiant/wrAIter/README.md

 The 335M models a just light enough to run on most GPUs (tested on a GTX 980), and are otherwise reasonably fast on CPUs, while trainable in a Google Colab notebook.
 I'll start training a 774M model whenever GPUs become affordable again.
 * `wp-355M` (default) is best for all kinds of fictional stories.
-It was tuned on a dataset of 88,147,095 words from r/WritingPrompts comments (>1000 characters only, about 2 years worth of short stories).
+It was tuned on a dataset of 88,147,095 words from r/WritingPrompts comments (100,000 stories >1000 characters, about 2 years worth of short stories).
 * `hfy-355M` (coming soon) is specialized in science-fiction.
-It was trained on every post from r/HFY (sci-fi short stories where Humanity is the hero).
+It was tuned on every post from r/HFY (sci-fi short stories where Humanity is the hero).
 * `shortstories-355M` (coming soon?) was trained on every post from r/shortstories.
-It has the same kind of content as r/WritingPrompts, but with fewer stories of (maybe?) higher quality.
+It has the same kind of content as r/WritingPrompts, but with fewer and longer stories of (maybe?) higher quality.
 * `eve-355M` (coming soon) is an experiment trained on all comments from 01/2020 to 05/2021 and all posts from r/Eve.
 * `355M` is the medium-sized vanilla GPT-2 model.
 It wasn't fine-tuned, so it can write anything, not just stories.
 Great for experiments, not recommended for stories.
 * `774M` is the lage vanilla GPT-2 model.
 Like `355M`, it wasn't fine-tuned.
 It produces better outputs but is much slower without a very good GPU.